tetratelabs/kubecon2022-eu-immersion-day/docs/environment.md

     - Your instructor will demonstrate the process of accessing and configuring your environment, described below.
     - The instructions below explain in detail how to access your account, select your project, and launch the cloud shell.

-Be sure to configure your `~/.kube/config` file to point to your cluster.

 _If you are bringing your own Kubernetes cluster, you are ready to proceed with the Istio lab._

 ## Log in to GCP